 (a) We have seen and testify.
 John reminds us that he witnessed firsthand some of the things he has been talking about (1 John 1:1–2).

 (b) The Father; see entry for 1 John 3:1.

 (d) To be the Savior of the world.
 Jesus is not just the Jews’ Messiah; he is the Savior of the Gentiles as well (1 John 2:2).
-This was radical news at the time, but it was a revelation that John received direct from Jesus (John 3:16).
+See entry for John 4:42.

 1 John 4:15